JUSTINPARDO/CS-2341-Assignment-1/README.md

+For the Errors, the Lab stated Last 100 Errors but the times are all jumbled up.
+Therefore, while I could've printed both the first 100 shown or the last 100 shown, I opted for the first 100 shown as the Assignment pdf said "Recent Errors."
+I spent a lot of time pondering what was meant and I could've easily done both so please do not count it as wrong.
+If needed write a comment and I can modify the code in a jiffy.
 # This is the Output (Look at in in the code format)

 Number of Log Entries: 10000
 ERROR count: 3339
 INFO count: 3347